victronenergy/dbus-zwave/README.md

-The bridge uses the [OpenZWave library](https://github.com/OpenZWave/open-zwave) to handle Z-Wave connectivity and [velib](https://github.com/victronenergy/velib) for the DBus interface.
+The bridge uses the [OpenZWave library](https://github.com/OpenZWave/open-zwave) to handle Z-Wave connectivity and [velib](https://github.com/victronenergy/velib) for the D-Bus interface.
 It expects OpenZWave to be installed as a system library (so that it might be updated separately to support new Z-Wave devices).

 ## Building and running